lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   Alternatively, you can |download_H20.data|
-   the water reservoir I have equilibrated and continue with the tutorial.

    The molecule template named H2OTip4p.txt must be |download_H2OTip4p.txt|
    and saved in the same folder (named pureH2O/) as the input.lammps file.
 This template contains all the necessary structural information of a water molecule, such as the number of atoms, which pair of atoms are connected by bonds, which groups of atoms are connected by angles, etc.

    Then, let us group the atoms of the water in a group named H2O, and then delete the overlapping molecules: